 In other words, not only do these 15 fruits and vegetables pack the same nutritional punch in organic and non-organic varieties, you won’t cut your pesticide risk by opting for the more expensive option:

 In a Cornell University study, researchers asked 115 adults to estimate the caloric content of two cookies, one labeled organic and the other regular.
 Participants assumed that the organic label came with not only a lower calorie count but also better nutritional value.
 They also said they were willing to pay up to 23.4 percent more for the organic cookie.

 The catch: Both cookies were exactly the same.
 The lesson for consumers: Dig deeper than a simple label.

 For example, checking the nutrition facts is a much better basis for nutritional comparison.
-In most

-  cases, even if a cookie is made with organic ingredients, it’s still a high-calorie indulgence.
+In most cases, even if a cookie is made with organic ingredients, it’s still a high-calorie indulgence.

-  Brigid Titgemeier, Nutrition Assistant at the Cleveland Clinic Wellness Institute, contributed to
+Brigid Titgemeier, Nutrition Assistant, contributed to this article.

-  this article.